 The Roy and Lila Ash Center for Democratic Governance and Innovation at Harvard Kennedy School strives to make the world a better place by advancing excellence and innovation in governance and public policy through research, education, and public discussion.
 By training the very best leaders, developing powerful new ideas, and disseminating innovative solutions and institutional reforms, the Center’s goal is to meet the profound challenges facing the world’s citizens.

-Applicants should submit a cover letter, a 1-2 page research proposal, and a CV online here, and arrange to have two letters of recommendation sent to Ashley Davis at email@example.com, either directly or via interfolio.
+Applicants should include a cover letter, a 1-2 page research proposal, and a CV, and should arrange to have two referees submit letters of recommendation online here.
 Candidates may also be asked for a writing sample and additional materials.

-Applications and letters of recommendation are due by January 17, 2017.
+Please submit your application online here by April 3, 2016.
 Candidates should have an excellent academic record and well-defined research objectives.
 Preference will be given to applicants whose projects have progressed beyond the conceptual stages of the research.
 Harvard University is an equal opportunity, affirmative action institution, and we strongly encourage applications from women and minority candidates.

-Please email any inquiries to Ashley Davis at firstname.lastname@example.org.
+Please email any inquiries to Hannah Hilligoss, Research and Program Assistant at the Ash Center, at Hannah_Hilligoss@hks.harvard.edu.